Azure/kubernetes-volume-drivers/flexvolume/blobfuse/README.md

 # Blobfuse FlexVolume driver for Kubernetes (Deprecated)
 **WARNING**: This driver is in maintenance mode.
-Please use [Blob CSI driver](https://github.com/kubernetes-sigs/blob-csi-driver) to access Azure blob storage in Kubernetes.
+To access Azure blob storage in Kubernetes, you need to install [Blob CSI driver](https://github.com/kubernetes-sigs/blob-csi-driver), if you are using AKS, you could install [managed blob csi driver on AKS](https://learn.microsoft.com/en-us/azure/aks/azure-blob-csi).

  - supported Kubernetes version: v1.7.0 or above
  - supported agent OS: Linux